Unveiling Overlooked Performance Variance in Serverless Computing: Methodology

 \section{Methodology}

-Fig.~\ref{fig:overview} shows an overview of our methodology.
 To understand the variance of serverless function performance, we first identify relevant research papers and collect serverless functions from them.
-Based on them, we answer four research questions (RQs) related to the variance of serverless function performance.
+Based on them, we answer three research questions (RQs) related to the variance of serverless function performance.
+In Fig.~\ref{fig:overview}, we show an overview of our methodology.